diegotorres03/web-components-repository/docs/step-by-step.md

 </app-modal>
 ```

 Our click button should now appear on the page.
-Notice however that when you click it is does nothing.
-So lets change that so when we click on it our modal will appear.
+Notice however that when you click it it does nothing.
+Lets change that so when we click on it our modal will appear.
 The idea here is that the `button`, when clicked, will emit a `click` event.
 We are going to listen for this event by using the `trigger` and `on` attributes in `app-modal`, which act as the listener for the click event.

 The `trigger` attribute is the CSS query the `app-modal` component will be listening for.